uzairname/template/README.md

 - The _cloudflare-secrets_ step of `.github/workflows/provision.yml`

 The convention is for the worker name to follow the format "project_name-app_name", where app_name is something like api, admin, etc

+3. Set the terraform cloud workspace name

+- The _workspace_ name in `terraform/main.tf` (doesn't have to match anything else, but be unique)

 ### (Optional) Set Apps